surendra-dire/Artifactories/README.md

 ```

 # Using Jenkins pipeline
+1. Setup artifactory credentials.
-1. Install the JFrog Artifactory plugin in Jenkins and configure the Artifactory server URL along with the required credentials.
+2. Install the JFrog Artifactory plugin in Jenkins and configure the Artifactory server URL along with the required credentials.
-2. Install the JFrog CLI, either manually on the build server or dynamically within the Jenkins pipeline.
+3. Install the JFrog CLI, either manually on the build server or dynamically within the Jenkins pipeline.
-3. Configure the JFrog CLI with Artifactory connection details (server ID, URL, username, and password/API key).
+4. Configure the JFrog CLI with Artifactory connection details (server ID, URL, username, and password/API key).
 	1) The JFrog CLI acts as a client that communicates with Artifactory.
 Artifactory is a secured artifact repository.
 	2) Where to send requests (Artifactory URL).
 	3) Who is making the request (Username).
-4. Use the JFrog CLI commands in the pipeline to upload artifacts to the configured Artifactory repository.
+5. Use the JFrog CLI commands in the pipeline to upload artifacts to the configured Artifactory repository.
 ```
 pipeline {
     agent any